John F. Keenan (politician)

-John F. Keenan, (born 1964) is a member of the Massachusetts State Senate for the Norfolk and Plymouth district.
+John F. Keenan (born 1964) is a member of the Massachusetts State Senate for the Norfolk and Plymouth district.

 Prior to being elected to the Massachusetts State Senate he served on the Quincy City Council from 2003 to 2012.
 He finished his term on the Quincy City Council in January 2012 and did not seek re-election.
-He was sworn in to the State Senate on January 5, 2011.
-Senator Keenan ran unopposed in the general election in November 2012.
+He was sworn in to the State Senate on January 5, 2011, has been re-elected several times, and is now serving his eighth 2 year term.

 Early life, education, and early career

 John was born the fourth of seven children of Philip and Loretta Keenan.
 His father worked in the mailing room of the Record American, and then the Boston Herald, while his mother worked at Filene’s department store and then CNA Insurance.
 John was raised in Quincy and attended the Quincy Public Schools, graduating in 1982 from North Quincy High School.
 He went to Harvard University, earning his way through by working in the athletic department equipment room.
 He also worked the Saturday overnight shift at the Herald.
 John graduated with honors from Harvard in 1986, with a government concentration.
 Three years later, he graduated from Suffolk University Law School.
 A lifelong learner, John attended the Harvard Kennedy School as a Rappaport/Boston Urban Scholar, graduating in 2019 with a Master's Degree in Public Administration.

 After law school, John worked first as a litigator, then as a public defender, followed by work as an attorney combating insurance fraud.
 He is admitted to practice in all Massachusetts State Courts, the Federal District Court for the District of Massachusetts, the Federal First Circuit Court of Appeals, and the United States Supreme Court.

 While in law school, John was appointed to serve as the Chairperson of the Quincy Mayor’s Commission on Handicapped Affairs, and was then appointed to the Quincy Zoning Board of Appeals, on which he served for seven years.
 In 1997 he was appointed Executive Secretary in the administration of Quincy Mayor Jim Sheets.
 As Executive Secretary he managed 22 municipal department heads and was responsible for the preparation and presentation of Quincy’s budget and the review of all financial matters.
 In 2001, John became Executive Director of the Norfolk County Retirement System, a public pension system with approximately 10,000 active and retired members, and assets of over $500 million.